webapicookbook/rjc/README.md

 _A recipe for supporting general workflow management for independent service interfaces_

+**NOTE:**
+See [RESTful Job Control](https://webapicookbook.github.io/alps-documents/other/jobs/index.html) for details on the design, documentation, and diagram of the RESTful Job Control pattern.

 This profile provides a basic set of actions and metadata for orchestrating independent services on the open web.

 Each **job** contains one or more **tasks**.
 The set of tasks in each job MUST be able to run in parallel.
 Each task SHOULD be repeatable and reversible.
 Each job SHOULD be restartable and reentrant.